iocss/crossass/README.md

 ```

 It looks like nice but you will find out there are still a few issues.
-For example, how can I add a child element into the module variation `.nav--global` ?
+For example, how can I add a child element into the module variant `.nav--global` ?
 Like this?

 SCSS:
 ```scss